Deck Design: Project in Progress

 During summer '17 I worked for a furniture studio owned by an RIT adjunct professor, Byron Conn.
 During my time there, I designed this elegant and simple step stool and took it from ideation to production.
 The two parts of the stepstool can be carried as a unit when pushed together, but are completely disconnected when pulled apart.
 Since then, my mother has been using it as a multifunctional stool in her kindergarten class.
 It now also functions as a mini desk for young students.

-The parts were cut on a CNC
+The parts were cut on a CNC for ease of manufacturing.

 Toy Design: Castle Blocks